Grasshopper escapement: History

 John Harrison used the grasshopper escapement in his regulator clocks, and also for the first three of his marine timekeepers, H1 - H3.
 Determining longitudinal position was a major problem in marine navigation; Newton argued that astronomical positioning could be used, but an easier theoretical possibility was to use accurate knowledge of the time at a specific base location.
-The difference in time between local time, which was easy to measure, and the time at base gives the difference in longitude between the base and the ship, since 24 hours of time is equivalent to 360 degrees of longitude.
+The difference in time between local time, which was easy to measure, and the time at the base gives the difference in longitude between the base and the ship, since 24 hours of time is equivalent to 360 degrees of longitude.
 A large prize was offered for a solution to the problem and Harrison devoted his life to devising and building highly accurate timekeepers.
 Precision and friction were the main problems.
 Two advantages of the grasshopper escapement are the repeatability of its operation and that it does not need lubrication.
 The repeatability of its operation is inherent in its design.
 One pallet is released only by the engagement of the other; the impulse given to the pendulum is thus completely regular in its timing.
 Lubricants available to Harrison were poor, messy and short-lived.
 This meant that conventional clocks had to be stopped frequently for cleaning and oiling.
 Using his clean and absolutely stable grasshopper escapement Harrison began a series of long-term investigations into the performance of clocks, leading to his invention of the gridiron pendulum which counteracted the effects of expansion and contraction with changing temperature.
 The performance of his improved clocks in turn gave him an accurate, convenient standard against which to test his marine timekeepers.

 Operation

-Harrison developed the grasshopper escapement from a conventional anchor escapement which he built for a turret clock to go in the stable block at Brocklesby Park in Lincolnshire.
+Harrison developed the grasshopper escapement from a conventional anchor escapement which he built for a turret clock to go in the stable block at Brocklesby Hall in Lincolnshire.
 This proved to be unreliable, needing repeated attention by which Harrison was inconvenienced, so around 1722 he modified the escapement by putting a hinge in the middle of each arm of the anchor.
 The hinged pallets both pointed the same way, opposing the rotation of the escape wheel.
 As the escape wheel pushes the pallet, the hinge moves away from the escape wheel.
 The pallet pivots about its contact point with the wheel as it pushes the anchor.
 At the same time, the other pallet is approaching the wheel.
 When it contacts the wheel, it pushes it backwards slightly and contact between the wheel and the first pallet is broken.
 Both the pallets are slightly tail-heavy so that they naturally tend to move away from the wheel.
 The first pallet therefore moves out of the path of the escape wheel and the job of impulsing the pendulum passes to the second pallet.